decentraland/adr/RFC/RFC-10-realm-description.md

 ## Health

 If the realm is in healthy state, the endpoint must return a http status 200, otherwise it should return 503.
-This way just by checking the response http status, a client looking for a realm to connect may be able to connect or not to the realm.
+This way just by checking the response http status, a client looking for a realm to connect may decide to connect or not to the realm.

 The `healthy` field in the root of the structure) will be true only if `comms.healthy && lambdas.healthy && bff.healthy` is true.